A Spatially Informed Gaussian Process UCB Method for Decentralized Coverage Control: Problem Formulation and Preliminaries

 \subsubsection{Sampling Strategy via GP-UCB}

-To efficiently guide the robot sampling process in a way that balances both \emph{exploitation} (sampling in regions with high predicted density) and \emph{exploration} (sampling in regions with high model uncertainty), often the \emph{Gaussian Process Upper Confidence Bound} (GP-UCB) strategy \cite{srinivas2012} is adopted.
+To efficiently balance \emph{exploitation} and \emph{exploration}, often the \emph{Gaussian Process Upper Confidence Bound} (GP-UCB) strategy \cite{srinivas2012} is adopted.
 This method selects the next query point by maximizing an acquisition function that combines the GP posterior mean and standard deviation:

 where $\mathcal{S}$ is the set of the selectable points and $\beta > 0$ modulates the trade-off between exploration and exploitation.
-The first term favors areas predicted to be of high importance, while the second encourages visits to uncertain regions where the model has limited information.
 An appealing property of GP-UCB is its strong theoretical guarantees: under mild assumptions, it has been proven to achieve \emph{sublinear cumulative regret} with respect to the optimal sampling policy \cite{srinivas2012}.
-This means that over time, the performance gap between the GP-UCB strategy and the optimal strategy grows more slowly than linearly, making it asymptotically efficient.